 We’re back with another InterviewFX feature!
 If you’re new around here, this series brings you advice from entrepreneurs, marketers, and other experts to help you better manage your business and online marketing.

-Today we focus on leadership values and content marketing as we talk to Michael Brenner, Head of of Strategy for NewsCred.
+Today we focus on leadership values and content marketing as we talk to Michael Brenner, Head of Strategy for NewsCred.
 As the former VP of Global Content Marketing Strategy and Head of Digital for SAP Americas, Michael offers you valuable insights into leadership, content marketing, and the future of digital marketing.

 Keep reading to see the full interview!